mxconda/mxconda.github.io/index.md

 - quick to downgrade: you may easily go back to the last release (`mx install coot==0.8.2`) or to older development snapshot (`mx search coot` shows all available versions)
-- designed to avoid conflicts when you have the same programs installed also outside of mxconda
+- designed to avoid conflicts when the same programs are installed also outside of mxconda
 - developer friendly and CI-server friendly (details [below](#libraries))

 ## Initial set of packages